 Sadly, many of these types of situations occur – more so with stay-at-home wives and moms.

-In fact, he has on many occasions asked me to come and sit down next to him and learn how he budgets the finances and pays the bills.
+Thankfully, my husband has never been the type to DEMAND control over the money.
+In fact, on many occasions, he’s asked me to sit next to him and learn how he budgets the finances and pays the bills.

 Sad, I know.
-And if that is something you’re dealing with then I’m SO sorry that you’re going through that (((HUG)))
+And if that’s something you’re dealing with, I’m SO sorry. (((HUG)))

 If there are some control issues going on then it may be time to do some evaluating of your circumstances, your marriage and whether or not this can be resolved through counseling or something.